Provisioning Compute Nodes

 You: Provision a staging server matching my production specs

-AI: [Provisions node with same instance type as production]
+AI: [Provisions node with the same CPU/memory shape as production]

 ✓ staging-server-1 ready